 If it's your first time working with a dedicated agency, start slow.
 You shouldn't commit unless you are sure you want to.

-This is what Elevated Third, a US digital agency we work with, did when considering to work with our Drupal developers.
+This is what Elevated Third, a US digital agency we work with, did when considering our Drupal development services.
 We helped them complete a few tasks here and there, and now we have several developers working with the client full time.

 Many digital agencies prefer testing dedicated teams on a small project or a few smaller tasks.
 For instance, you can delegate a project to support.
 Product maintenance and support involve a variety of tasks, which lets you see many of the team's processes and approaches right away.